dperique/shellExamples/ssh-tips.md

 ```
 You should now be able to ssh as root to your VM.

-# Reduce question when you ssh to another machine
+# Remove question when you ssh to another machine

 Insert this into your .ssh/config
 ```